S.W.A.T. (2003 film)

 Plans for a film adaptation of the 1975 TV series began in the 1990s, but never materialized until the early 2000s.
 Johnson was hired as director and Jackson, Farrell and LL Cool J were cast in 2002.

-S.W.A.T. was released in the United States on August 8, 2003.
-The film received mixed reviews from critics and grossed $207 million worldwide, making it the 22nd highest-grossing film of 2003.
+S.W.A.T. was released in the United States on August 8, 2003, by Sony Pictures Releasing.
+The film received mixed reviews from critics and grossed $207.7 million worldwide against a production budget of $70 million.
+A direct-to-video sequel, S.W.A.T.: Firefight, was released in 2011.

 Plot

-Los Angeles Police Department SWAT officer Jim Street, his partner Brian Gamble, and their team infiltrate a bank taken hostage by robbers, where Gamble disobeys orders and engages the robbers, causing a hostage to sustain injuries.
-He and Street manage to subdue the criminals, but are taken off the SWAT team by Captain Fuller, the commanding officer of the LAPD Metropolitan Division.
-Fuller offers Street a chance to rejoin the team by implicating Gamble, but he refuses and is demoted to working police inventory.
-Gamble, under the assumption that Street ratted on him to stay on SWAT, quits the force and ends their friendship.
+Los Angeles Police Department SWAT officer Jim Street, his partner Brian Gamble, and their team infiltrate a bank taken hostage by robbers (in a scene loosely based on the North Hollywood shootout), where Gamble disobeys orders and engages the robbers, causing a hostage to sustain injuries.
+He and Street manage to subdue the criminals but are taken off the SWAT team by Captain Fuller, the commanding officer of the LAPD Metropolitan Division.
+Gamble lashes out and storms out.
+Fuller offers Street a chance to rejoin the team by implicating Gamble, but he refuses and is therefore demoted to working at the police inventory.
+Gamble, under the assumption that Street ratted on him to stay on SWAT, quits the force and ends their partnership.

-Six months later, the chief of police calls on Sergeant Daniel "Hondo" Harrelson, a Marine Force Recon veteran, to reorganize the SWAT team.
-Hondo takes an interest in Street, a former U.S. Navy SEAL, and recruits him along with fellow officers TJ McCabe, Michael Boxer, Deacon Kaye, and Chris Sanchez, despite Fuller's protests.
+Six months later, the chief of police calls on LAPD veteran, Sergeant Daniel "Hondo" Harrelson, to reorganize the SWAT team.
+Hondo takes an interest in Street, and recruits him along with fellow officers TJ McCabe, Michael Boxer, Deacon Kaye, and Chris Sanchez, despite Fuller's protests.
 They bond as they train together and manage to pass their numerous tests; as they celebrate afterward, Street has a hostile run-in with Gamble.
-The team then succeeds in their first real mission: subduing an unstable gunman by using a wall-breaching battering ram designed by Street.
+The team then succeeds in their first real mission: subduing a Polish hostage by using a wall-breaching battering ram designed by Street.

-French drug lord Alexander Montel arrives in Los Angeles and kills his uncle for embezzlement, after assuming control of his family's criminal empire by killing his father.
-As he drives to the airport in his uncle's car, he is pulled over by police for a broken tail light, and detained due to discrepancies with his false I.D.; authorities determine that he is an international fugitive and is wanted in several countries.
+Meanwhile, French drug lord Alexander Montel arrives in Los Angeles and kills his uncle for embezzlement after assuming control of his family's criminal empire by killing his father.
+As he drives to the airport in his uncle's car, he is pulled over by police for a broken tail light, and detained due to discrepancies with his false I.D.; authorities determine that he is an international fugitive and is wanted by Interpol.
 Montel's associates, disguised as LAPD officers, attempt to break him out as he is being transferred to jail, killing two Sheriff's deputies.
 Hondo's team manages to arrive in time to kill the gunmen and recapture Montel.
-As reporters swarm the team, Montel announces to the cameras that he is willing to offer 100 million dollars to whoever is able to break him out, which draws the attention of criminals across the city.
+As reporters swarm the team, Montel announces to the cameras that he is willing to offer $100 million to whoever is able to break him out, which draws the attention of criminals and gangs across the city.